SayNext-Bench: Why Do LLMs Struggle with Next-Utterance Anticipation?: Introduction

-We \textbf{position} the \textsc{SayNext} as an initial step toward bridging the gap between fluent dialogue generation (i.e., current LLMs) and genuine cognitive understanding in human–AI interaction (i.e., more human-centered LLMs).
-Apart from purely scientific interests, learning to predict forthcoming utterances carries broad implications across natural language processing, human–computer interaction, and AI safety.
-For example, such predictive capability embodied AI supports more natural coordination with humans.
-From the perspective of AI alignment and safety, next-utterance prediction also provides a principled way to model human intent in advance, thereby reducing the risk of misinterpretation.
-It can enable proactive safeguards against harmful conversational trajectories (e.g., \textit{suicidal tendency} or \textit{depressive escalation}), which is practically essential for developing trustworthy and socially responsible interactive AI systems.
+We \textbf{position} \textsc{SayNext} as a more advanced user simulation task for the MLLM era, probing whether MLLMs can holistically simulate users' latent social-cognitive states during human interaction, thereby bridging the gap between fluent dialogue generation (i.e., current LLMs) and genuine cognitive understanding in human–AI interaction (i.e., more human-centered LLMs).
+Apart from scientific interests, learning to anticipate forthcoming utterances carries broad implications across natural language processing, human–computer interaction, and AI safety.
+For example, such anticipatory capability in embodied AI supports more natural coordination with humans.
+From the perspective of AI alignment and safety, next-utterance anticipation also provides a principled way to model human intent in advance, thereby reducing the risk of misinterpretation.
+It can enable proactive safeguards against harmful conversational trajectories (e.g., \textit{suicidal tendency} or \textit{depressive escalation}), which may be useful for developing more trustworthy and socially responsible interactive AI systems in the future.

-Our contributions of the \textsc{SayNext} include: 1) \textbf{SayNext-Bench}, a novel benchmark to assess current LLMs’ capacity to integrate non-verbal visual cues for human-like predictive processing in conversational interaction, namely, thereby laying a foundation for cognitively grounded dialogue modeling.
-2) \textbf{SayNext-PC}, a dataset through a scalable data collection pipeline with extensive cross-scale and cross-domain evaluations for the SayNext benchmark.
-3) \textbf{SayNext-Chat}, a novel cognitively inspired dual-route framework, , an attempt that incorporates priming vectors as learnable tokens, enabling existing LLMs to simulate anticipatory activation and align response generation with contextual priors.
-4) Extensive and systematic evaluations reveal both the challenges and potential of the SayNext-Bench, as well as the superb performance of our SayNext-Chat substantially outperforming state-of-the-art baselines.
+Our contributions include: 1) \textbf{SayNext-Bench}, a novel benchmark for evaluating MLLMs on next-utterance anticipation from multimodal cues, featuring a carefully designed \textbf{multi-level evaluation framework} spanning lexical similarity, emotion-intention consistency, and overall alignment, along with four complementary evaluation protocols.
+2) \textbf{SayNext-PC}, a large-scale multimodal dialogue dataset collected via a scalable pipeline, supporting cross-scale and cross-domain evaluation across diverse real-world scenarios.
+3) \textbf{SayNext-Chat}, a cognitively inspired dual-route MLLM that incorporates learnable priming tokens to fuse perceptual cues with anticipatory priors, enabling more human-like next-utterance anticipation.
+4) Extensive experiments demonstrate that SayNext-Chat consistently outperforms state-of-the-art MLLMs across all evaluation levels, corroborated by user studies and LLM-as-Judge evaluations.